The Postcard Killings

 Story & Plot Summary: The Postcard Killings

-Quick Plot Summary: Released in 2020, The Postcard Killings is a Drama, Thriller film directed by Danis Tanović.
+Quick Plot Summary: Released in 2020, The Postcard Killings is a Drama, Thriller film directed by Danis Tanović, written by Andrew Stern.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Jeffrey Dean Morgan.
+As part of the The Postcard Killings Collection, it provides a scannable look at the movie's central conflict involving Jeffrey Dean Morgan as Jacob Kanon.

 Story Breakdown